top of page

 Why Noticing Early Signs is Important?

-It's important to note that vision problems can also affect a child's social and emotional well-being.
+Vision problems can affect a child's social and emotional well-being.
 Children who struggle with their vision may feel frustrated or embarrassed and may avoid activities that require good eyesight.
-By addressing vision problems early on, parents can help their children feel more confident and engaged in the world around them.
+By addressing vision problems early on, parents help their children feel more confident and engaged in the world around them.

-In addition to scheduling regular eye exams, there are several things that parents can do to promote good eye health in their children.
-Encouraging children to take frequent breaks from screens, limiting screen time, and providing a healthy diet rich in vitamins and nutrients can all help promote good vision.
+In addition to scheduling regular pediatric eye exams, there are several things parents can do to promote good eye health in their children:

-Having knowledge of the signs of myopia, hyperopia, and astigmatism in children, parents can take proactive steps to ensure that their child's eyesight improves.
+Knowing the signs of myopia, hyperopia, and astigmatism in children, parents can take proactive steps to ensure their child's eyesight improves.

 Little girl with glasses standing infront of en eye chart

-There are several risk factors that can increase the likelihood of developing these vision problems in children.
+Several risk factors can increase the likelihood of developing vision problems in children.
 These include a family history of vision problems, premature birth, low birth weight, and a history of eye injuries or surgeries.
-It's important for parents to be aware of these risk factors and to schedule regular eye exams for their children to ensure that any vision problems are detected and treated early.
+Parents should be aware of these risk factors and schedule eye exams for their children to ensure any vision issues are detected and treated early.

 The First Signs That Your Child Has Myopia